 They can range in price from as little as $35 to almost $1000 so there is quite a range.
 You get what you pay for to some extent but only up to a certain level I think.

 The ones I currently use are the Paww WaveSound 3 Bluetooth Headphones.
 I am really impressed with them as they work really well yet cost less than $100.
 They are designed for air travel with a carry case and an aircraft in-flight entertainment adapter.

 If you feel like treating yourself then you can check out one of the best – Sony Wireless Noise Cancelling Headphones.

 Noise cancelling earbuds

-As well as noise cancelling headphones you can also buy noise cancelling earbuds.
+As well as noise-canceling headphones you can also buy noise-canceling earbuds.
 Personally I don’t like having things sticking in my ears.
 I am not sure why, I just don’t.

-If you are ok with it then these TaoTronics Active Noise Cancelling Earbuds are very popular on Amazon.
+If you are ok with it then these TOZO Active Noise Cancelling Earbuds are very popular on Amazon.

 What is airplane mode?

-Basically airplane mode disables a device’s cellphone capabilities so that it cannot make or receive phone calls, texts or use the phone’s data.
-When you put a phone in airplane mode it also normally switches off the Bluetooth and wifi capabilities of the device.
+Basically airplane mode (flight mode) disables a device’s cellphone capabilities so that it cannot make or receive phone calls, texts or use the phone’s cellular data.
+When you put a phone in airplane mode it also normally switches off the Bluetooth and wifi connection of the device.

-Can you use Bluetooth headphones on airplane mode?
+Can you use Bluetooth headphones in airplane mode?